Auto Insurance Calculator

 A high-risk driver label means high-dollar coverage when you buy high-risk auto insurance coverage.

 You’ve already learned that car insurance rates can vary drastically by state.

-Married couples are expected to combine car insurance policies, which automatically yields discounts and cheaper rates.
-If you decide to buy a house and bundle your homeowner’s and auto insurance, look forward to an even better deal.
+Married couples are expected to combine car insurance policies, which automatically yield discounts and cheaper rates.
+If you decide to buy a house and bundle your homeowners and auto insurance, look forward to an even better deal.

 Six-Month Policy Prices for a Married Couple

 Quotes are based on 25/50/25 liability protection with comp and collision coverage with $500 deductibles.
 Both drivers were rated for their own 2010 Toyota Corolla LEs.
 Rates are based on the 90039 ZIP code of Los Angeles.

 Is the number of drivers on your policy a factor?

 Adding new teen drivers to a policy can increase rates, but there’s a catch.